decentsocial/website/blog/2020-10-11-Get-things-done-for-real.md

 Of course it makes even more sense if you're in a (distributed) team, for collaboration at work.

 But for personal use, perfectly for side-projects, I find it's pretty neat and functional.

+You can also use it as a weekly journal for your project.

 ## Limited space